 For the crispy onion topping

-- Almond flour– Blanched almond flour, to give a mock batter for them.
+- Almond flour.
+Blanched almond flour, to give a mock batter for them.
+You can also try keto bread crumbs.

-How do you make a keto green bean casserole?
+How to make a keto green bean casserole

 Finally, lightly grease a medium baking or casserole dish.
 Pour the green bean mixture into it, and bake for around 25 minutes, until the edges bubble.
 Top with the fried onions and bake for a further 10 minutes.